 Visualization and customization capabilities

 Power BI offers standardized but effective visualizations.
 Bar, line, map, and gauge charts are built-in.
 You can customize colors, axes, and segments.
 Integration with R/Python expands possibilities.
 Interactive visuals allow cross-filtering of data.
-According to Microsoft, 90% of companies use these tools for clear dashboards.

 Community and user support